New BCIS methodology for Tender Price Index estimates

 BCIS has introduced a new methodology for estimating the latest All-in Tender Price Index results.

-At least 60% of panel members reported differences in price movements between regions, sizes of projects, procurement routes and sectors.
+Half of the panel members reported differences in price movements between regions, two-thirds reported differences by size of project, 40% by procurement route and less than 20% by sector.

-Of the panel members, 60% reported M+E prices rising faster than building trades
+75% of panel members reported M+E prices rising faster than building trades.

 * The BCIS TPI Panel estimate has been applied to the previous quarter index and rounded to the nearest whole number for publication.

-*** Basis of BCIS Tender Price Index.
-TPI figures prior to 4th quarter 2018 are based on project indices, generally single-stage, traditional procurement, average value < £5m, (minimum £100,000, no maximum).
-Excludes M+E and other specialist trades, e.g. facades.
-BCIS has assumed this reflects market projects let on single-stage design and build and specification and drawings.
+*** TPI figures prior to 4th quarter 2018 are based on project indices, generally single-stage, traditional procurement, with an average value of less than £5m (minimum £100,000, no maximum).
+This excludes M+E and other specialist trades, e.g. facades.
+BCIS has assumed this reflects market projects let on single stage design and build and specification and drawings.
 Indices are normalised for location, size and procurement.
 Percentage changes are mid-quarter to mid-quarter.
+Before 4th quarter 2018, where the sample was below 20, the index was also influenced by the BCIS forecast.